 Section C: The quorum for the Guild meetings shall be twenty-five (25) members.

 ARTICLE VIII.
 BOARD OF DIRECTORS

-Section A: All elected Officers, Chairmen of Standing Committees, the Parliamentarian, and the immediate Past President(s) shall constitute the Guild Board of Directors.
+Section A: All elected Officers, Chairpersons/VPs of Standing Committees, and the Immediate Past President(s) shall constitute the Guild Board of Directors.

 Section B: The Guild Board of Directors shall: